Weight Watchers At Work

 The following requirements must be met for AlaskaCare members to participate at no cost:

-- You must be eligible for the AlaskaCare Employee Health Plan
+- Be eligible for the AlaskaCare Employee Health Plan

-- You must attend at least 15 meetings in the 18-week series
+- Attend at least 15 meetings in the 18-week series

-- You must attend State of Alaska Weight Watchers At Work meetings
+- Attend State of Alaska Weight Watchers At Work meetings

 - Brady Building